The man didn’t flinch, continuing to smile.

 This time, he took a step back.
 Paling.

-Had he really jumped into this nonsense without getting that approval?
-Not that they were a huge factor, just they could make a lot of problems if you didn’t have it.
+Had he really jumped into this nonsense without seeking approval?
+Not that gods were usually a huge factor.
+They could just cause a lot of problems if you didn’t have it.

 “Which god would tell a child such lies?”